Establishing Employee Buy-In: What You Need to Know to Get the Team Onboard

 These folks sadly are in limited supply.
 That’s why they are the dream team.
 Quite simply they will dive in and make things happen from the ground up.

 These people need to be honored and respected from day one.
 Recognize who these people are and see the fire in their eyes as you discuss next steps.
 The dream team makes your dreams happen.
 Respect that power!

 The Chosen Ones

 Show these people why and they are on the case.
 They might not care about the downside as long as they see the clear benefits.
 They chosen are the ones that will proliferate your kool aid.
 Treat them well.
-Respect their interest in supporting your efforts.
+Respect their interest in supporting your efforts in public at own employee intranet.
 When possible promote them into positions of authority and influence so as to galvanize greater support.